mkiser/WTFJHT/_wtf-is/impeachment.md

 ### The Impeachment Process Explained

-**Initiation in the House of Representatives**
+**Initiation in the House of Representatives**.
 Impeachment begins when a member of the House introduces articles of impeachment, essentially formal charges against the official.
 These charges are then referred to the House Judiciary Committee for investigation.

 1. **Committee Deliberation**: The Judiciary Committee examines evidence, conducts hearings, and votes on whether to recommend the articles of impeachment to the full House.

 2. **House Vote**: A simple majority vote is required for the impeachment process to proceed to the Senate.

-**Trial in the Senate**
+**Trial in the Senate**.
 Once the House votes to impeach, the Senate holds a trial to determine the official’s guilt.

 1. **The Trial Process**: The Senate trial functions like a courtroom proceeding, with House members acting as prosecutors, the accused defending themselves, and Senators serving as jurors.
 2. **Chief Justice's Role**: If the President is on trial, the Chief Justice of the Supreme Court presides over the proceedings.